Boqian-Ma/boqian-ma.github.io/_pages/about.md

 ## Hello

-G'day, I'm currently in my final term of my CS honours degree at the [University of New South Wales](https://www.unsw.edu.au/) here in Sydney, Australia.
-I am interested in public blockchain research and applications and I have strong full-stack software engineering background.
+G'day, I recently finished my undergraduate degree with honours in computer science at the [University of New South Wales](https://www.unsw.edu.au/) here in Sydney, Australia.
 While studying, I was supported by the UNSW [Co-op scholarship](https://www.co-op.unsw.edu.au/).
 I was extremely fortunate to complete my honors thesis on the topic of blockchain scaling under the advisory of [Dr Sushmita Ruj](https://research.unsw.edu.au/people/dr-sushmita-ruj-0), during which we published my first peer-reviewed paper.

 Prior to thesis, I worked with [Dr Jiaojiao Jiang](https://research.unsw.edu.au/people/dr-jiaojiao-jiang) on classifying node importance on multiplex networks, during which we proposed a simple yet effective algorithm to capture a node's local and global importance.
 Our work was accepted for an oral presentation at [Complex Networks 2023](https://complexnetworks.org/).

+Outside of university, I've been working as a software engineer in various teams and places.

 <!-- ### Why Blockchain?